archetype1d/Arche-Reactions/README.md

 These reactions should work well in all daily roulettes, treasure maps, fates, overworld combat, and what ever else you're doing that isn't raiding. <br>
 <br>
 *THESE ARE FOR GENERAL USE ONLY*<br>
 If you're looking for raid profiles, or timelines, please check out the archekilliox profiles that are hosted over on ekilliox's repository!
-We collaborate on the raid profiles to bring our best directly to you as quickly & accurately. <br>
+We collaborate on the raid profiles to bring our best directly to you as quickly & accurately as we can. <br>
 <br>
 Please visit the link below for our raid focused reaction profiles!<br>
 https://github.com/ekilliox/archekilliox-profiles-Reaction <br>